Bug with "special exceptions" when they are thrown in context of a rescue clause.

 It works with this ruby fork where I've added sleep for couple of seconds to imitate slow system call response, to keep the FD locked for a while and produce initial exception: https://github.com/ruby/ruby/blob/trunk/eval.c#L511

-Updated by nvashchenko (Nikolay Vashchenko) over 3 years ago
+Updated by nvashchenko (Nikolay Vashchenko) almost 4 years ago

 Oops, wrong link to the ruby fork.